-The mean lengths in both the medium- and high-dose groups increase from 3.5 μ m to 4.2-4.3 μ m following cessation of exposure.
+The mean lengths in both the medium and high dose groups increase from $3.5 \mu m$ to 4.2- $4.3 \mu m$ following cessation of exposure.
 However, as illustrated in Figure 1 for the medium dose, this is largely a result of the large number of shorter fibers counted at day 0 following cessation of exposure.
 Similar results were obtained for the high dose length distribution.

-While the biopersistence results would suggest a rapid clearance of the long fibers, from Table 6, some do remain through 92 days postexposure.
-This represents ~0.4% of the total number of fibers.
-It is possible that with the high exposures in this study, the macrophages can't assist in the breakup of the longer fibers.
-Therefore it is possible under these conditions to have long fibers remaining, most likely in granulomas.
+While the biopersistence results would suggest a rapid clearance of the long fibers, from Table 6, some due remain through 92 days post exposure.
+This represents ~ 0.4 % of the total number of fibers.
+It is possible that with the high exposures in this study, that the macrophage can't assist in the break-up of the longer fibers.
+Therefore it is possible under these conditions to have long fibers remaining most likely in granulomas.
 When the lung is digested, these are released.

-FIG. 1.
-The number of fibers counted on the filter are shown as a function of fiber length for the medium dose exposure group at each sacrifice time point.
+Figure 1: The number of fibers counted on the filter are shown as a function of fiber length for